Donald L. Dyer

 Associate Dean for Faculty and Academic Affairs

-Dr. Donald L. Dyer is Associate Dean for Faculty and Academic Affairs in the College of Liberal Arts and Distinguished Professor of Modern Languages in the Department of Modern Languages at the University of Mississippi, where he has been teaching for the past 30 years.
-In his capacity as associate dean he oversees matters involving faculty and department chairs in the College of Liberal Arts to include promotion and tenuring, committee assignments and governance, teaching awards, international students and faculty, interdisciplinary minors and programs, and assessment.
+Dr. Donald L. Dyer is Associate Dean for Faculty and Academic Affairs in the College of Liberal Arts and Distinguished Professor of Modern Languages in the Department of Modern Languages at the University of Mississippi, where he has been teaching for the past 33 years.
+In his capacity as associate dean he oversees matters involving faculty and department chairs in the College of Liberal Arts to include promotion and tenuring, research, graduate education, committee assignments and governance, teaching and research awards, international students and faculty, interdisciplinary minors and programs, and assessment.

 Dr. Dyer was Chair of the Department of Modern Languages from 2005 to 2016.
 He obtained his B.A. in Russian (with Honors) from the University of North Carolina at Chapel Hill in 1980 and his M.A.
 (1982) and Ph.D.
 (1990) in Slavic Linguistics from the University of Chicago.
 He has taught courses in Russian, Linguistics and Honors.